jo3-l/notes/history/civil-rights-in-us/harlem-renaissance.md

 # Harlem Renaissance

-- Harlem was a neighborhood in Manhattan originally intended for upper-class whites only
-- However, landlords overestimated the demand and thus many buildings remained empty
+- Harlem was a neighborhood in Manhattan originally intended for upper-class whites only; however, landlords overestimated the demand and thus many buildings remained empty
 - Out of desperation, they eventually caved in and permitted Black families to move in
 	- At the outset, white residents fought to keep them out, but were ultimately unsuccessful and left the area
 - As more and more Blacks migrated to the North as a result of the Great Migration, Harlem became a cultural center